McLean Hospital 115 Mill Street Belmont, MA 02478

 “Since serving on the board, I have watched the hospital build a solid financial foundation under chair Kate Feldstein, PhD, and experience significant financial growth with the guidance of chairman David Barlow,” said Vallone.
 “As I look at where we’ve been and where we need to go, I see the next phase in McLean’s evolution as being one of accelerated growth and global expansion.
 The hospital is stronger than it ever has been before.”

-Both Rauch and Vallone expressed deep appreciation for the achievements Barlow accomplished during his 10-year tenure as chair, including guiding McLean toward a tremendous growth in services, with more than a 30 percent increase in inpatient and residential beds and extension of the hospital’s reach beyond Massachusetts, from Maine to the Middle East.
+Both Rauch and Vallone expressed deep appreciation for the achievements Barlow accomplished during his 10-year tenure as chair, including guiding McLean toward a tremendous growth in services, with more than a 30% increase in inpatient and residential beds and extension of the hospital’s reach beyond Massachusetts, from Maine to the Middle East.

 “His commitment to compassionate, evidence-based, highest-quality care is reflected in McLean’s selection by U.S. News and World Report as the top freestanding psychiatric hospital for the 15th consecutive year, and #1 among all hospitals for psychiatry in 2017,” said Rauch.
 “Given David’s own career accomplishments in biopharmaceuticals, it has been no mere coincidence that McLean has successfully elevated its research portfolio to greater than $50 million in 2017, the largest in the hospital’s history.”